pjandir/projects/README.md

 # projects
-Repo for random personal and side projects
+This is a repo for some of my personal and side projects.
+Each project gets its own folder.
+Things will be updated going forward.